OCA/reporting-engine/bi_sql_editor/README.rst

 To use this module, you need to:

-* Go to 'Reporting' / 'Custom Reports'
+#.
+Go to 'Reporting' / 'Custom Reports'

-* select the desired report
+#.
+Select the desired report

   .. figure:: /bi_sql_editor/static/description/05_reporting_pivot.png
      :width: 800 px